-R. David Patton - Mr. Patton (age 47) was named Vice President - Business Strategy, General Counsel and Secretary of the Company in July 2013.
+R. David Patton - Mr. Patton (age 48) was named Vice President - Business Strategy, General Counsel and Secretary of the Company in July 2013.
 From 2014-2017, he also served as the Company's Chief Sustainability Officer.
 Before joining the Company, Mr. Patton was a partner of Alston & Bird LLP in its Corporate Transactions and Securities Practice Group, where he focused his practice on corporate transactions, securities regulation and corporate governance, developing an extensive background in mergers and acquisitions, securities, corporate and business transactions, finance and private equity.

-Bernard P. Thiers - Mr. Thiers (age 62) was promoted to President - Unilin (which became a significant operating subsidiary in the Company's Flooring Rest of World segment) in January 2009, succeeding Mr. Frans De Cock in this position.
+Bernard P. Thiers - Mr. Thiers (age 63) was promoted to President - Unilin (which became a significant operating subsidiary in the Company's Flooring Rest of World segment) in January 2009.
 Mr. Thiers joined Unilin in 1984 as a plant manager and has served in roles of increasing management significance since that time.
-From 1996 to 2006, he served as Managing Director of Unilin Flooring and from 2006 until his 2009 promotion, he served as President - Unilin Flooring.
+From 1996 to 2006, he served as Managing Director of Unilin Flooring and, from 2006 until his 2009 promotion, he served as President - Unilin Flooring.